Sirjoe311/DSA-PROJECT/README.md

 The data used, detailed analysis and documentation works covering the query codes used, results obtained and other findings are available as downloadable files on the repository.

 ### CONCLUSION
-Due care and deligence were put into the analysis to ensure that it is error-free and that it is a true representation of performance and state of affiars at Kultra Mega Store (KMS).
+Due care and deligence were put into the analysis to ensure that it is error-free and that it is a true representation of performance and state of affiars at Kultra Mega Store (KMS) during the relevant period 2009 - 2012 as required.
 However, that is not to say that the work is perferct.
 Therefore, constructive criticism of the project, meaningful contribution, and sincere commendation are welcome.

 ### CONTACT